The Vehicle Inspection Checklist: Everything You Need to Know

 Inspection = formal log with defect tracking

 These inspections aren’t optional.
 They’re a key part of your operator obligations.
-If they’re not being scheduled and recorded properly, your compliance is already at risk.
+If they’re not being scheduled and recorded correctly, your compliance is already at risk.

 How Often Do Vehicle Inspections Need to Be Done?